vstrohmenger/kafka-connect-mongodb/README.md

 * **mongodb.database**: database to use
 * **mongodb.collections**: comma separated list of collections on which write the documents
 * **topics**: comma separated list of topics to write on Mongodb
+* **ids**:comma separated list of dash separated topics and ids.
+The id field would be use to fill the mongo _id field.

 The number of collections and the number of topics should be the same.